SAP-samples/cloud-extension-ecc-business-process/mission/install-addon/README.md

    Repeat the steps from section 3 also for the SP2 K-10002INASANWEE.SAR and SP3 K-10003INASANWEE.SAR.

-   Now your ECC system is ready for messaging.
+   Now your SAP System is ready for messaging.